LKmubihei/Symbolic-World-Generator/README.md

 # 🧠 Symbolic World Generator (SWG-RL)

-Welcome to the official repository of **Symbolic World Generator with Reinforcement Learning (SWG-RL)** — a domain-level symbolic planner powered by large language models and trajectory-based feedback.
+Welcome to the official repository of **Symbolic World Generator with Reinforcement Learning (SWG-RL)** — a domain-level symbolic planner powered by large language models .

 ## 🚀 Model Release